batdowg/cbs/CONTEXT.md

   - **All Digital / SIM Only** → 4 visible, disabled
 - Materials order view shows **Workshop Type** and **Delivery Type** above Order Type.
 - **Workshop Type** settings include a **Default Materials Type** used to pre-fill the Materials order for newly created sessions.
+- The Workshop Type edit page also provides a **Default Materials** tab mapping Delivery Type × Region × Language to catalog items with a default format and active flag.
 - **Material Only Order** single-page create lives at `/materials-only` and makes a hidden session (`materials_only = true`) for logistics.
 These sessions appear only on the **Material Dashboard**.
 - Region and Language are selects with human labels; changing Language immediately filters Workshop Type options by supported languages.
 Workshop Type codes display without names on `/materials-only`, and the full Materials form renders on first load.
 - Client select supports inline **Add Client**; Shipping location offers **Add** and **Edit locations** dialogs without clearing other inputs.